 NEW!
-Schedule F3 is a new schedule used to disclose information about investments purchased by your committee with political contributions.
+Schedule F3 is a new schedule used to disclose information about investments of over \$100 purchased by your committee with political contributions.
 Prior to January 1, 2015, this activity was disclosed on Schedule K (used for other incoming funds earned or returned to your committee's political account).

 Schedule F3 is used to itemize any investment your committee purchased with political funds during the reporting period, the amount of which exceeds \$100.
-If your committee had other types of outgoing funds or activity (such as political payments or unpaid incurred expenditure obligations), enter them on the applicable schedules associated with the categories shown on the Worksheet Summary page.
+If your committee had other types of outgoing funds or activity (such as political expenditures from political funds or unpaid incurred expenditure obligations), enter them on the applicable schedules associated with the categories shown on the Worksheet Summary page.